Legalisation of foreign documents

 If I am unable to legalise the document?

-You do not necessarily need to present a legalised document if you have refugee status in Finland or your document has been issued in Somalia, Yemen, Libya, Pakistan or Afghanistan.
+You do not necessarily need to present a legalised document if you have refugee status in Finland.
+If your document has been issued in Somalia, Yemen, Libya, Pakistan or Afghanistan, currently you cannot obtain legalisation accepted by Finland, therefore your case will always be decided on a case-by-case basis.
+If your document is from any of these countries, you can ask for further information and instructions: [email protected]

 Didn’t find what you were looking for on our website?